 NMC Funding pays interest to the bank investors, calculated based on the commercial paper rates for the particular tranches selected.
-At December 31, 2018, this facility was not utilized by the Company.
-At December 31, 2017, the interest rate on the utilized borrowings was 1.40%.
-Refinancing fees, which include legal costs and bank fees, are amortized over the term of the facility.
+At December 31, 2018, this facility was not utilized by the Company-Refinancing fees, which include legal costs and bank fees, are amortized over the term of the facility.

 The Company refinanced the A/R Facility on December 20, 2018 increasing the facility to \$900,000 and extending it until December 20, 2021.
-At December 31, 2017, there are outstanding borrowings under the A/R Facility of \$352,202.
+At December 31, 2019, there are outstanding borrowings under the A/R Facility of \$426,409.